garethmarkel/ukb-administration/docs/pheno/understand_sql.md

 .output <name>.csv
 ```

-Below we provide users with the same tree examples that we used in the [Phenotype extraction - Plain text](./tradition.md) section, but here we extract the phenotypes using the SQL database:

-1. **Basic Usage:** Example script to extract phenotype height, together with covariates Age, Sex, BMI and Centre.
-2. **Use data-coding:** Example script to extract phenotypes from categorical data-fields that contain data-coding information.
-3. **ICD10 example:** Example script to extract phenotypes from ICD-10 codes.

 !!!
 Note
-    Useful basic SQL commands used in the following scripts:
+    Useful basic SQL commands used in the SQL scripts:

     - Command FROM and JOIN --> indicate the tables that we are going to use